Jay Tan Lab

 Tan Lab

-Studies cellular principles of aging with the goal of developing more effective therapeutics for age-related diseases
+Studies cellular principles of aging and age-related pathology

 We aim to answer several fundamental questions in lysosomal quality control: